If you are facing problems to access a CloudBees Core Operations Center running on modern platforms, we recommend to review

-For whatever reason, the questioned managed master, say mm1, does not work as expected.
-Most likely, the issue is related to a Kubernetes network misconfiguration that prevents the master from being provisioned, respond to requests, and being accessed in a browser.
+For whatever reason, the questioned managed controller, say mm1, does not work as expected.
+Most likely, the issue is related to a Kubernetes network misconfiguration that prevents the controller from being provisioned, respond to requests, and being accessed in a browser.
 The following chart schematically shows the CloudBees Core running on a Kubernetes cluster, an administrative

 kubectl agent and a user browser that renders the problem.